 The minimal information that you will need to provide for each file are access option and licence.

 Which access option should I pick?

-We recommend data to be "open" whenever possible.
+We recommend data to be “open” whenever possible.
 However, you can also embargo the data and not make it accessible for a period of time or restrict access to data.
-Data should be restricted if they are of sensitive nature (e.g. still containing personal information as you couldn't fully anonymise the data).
+Please ensure that the access option you choose is compliant with the requirements of your funder.
+Data should be restricted if they are of sensitive nature (e.g. still containing personal information as you couldn’t fully anonymise the data).
 Requests to access the data will be reviewed by an internal panel and data will only be released under appropriate re-use conditions.

-Which licence should I chose? (open and embargoed files only)
+Which licence should I choose? (open and embargoed files only)

 The main information you should provide includes:

 - Title – If your data is supplementing a publication, a popular title is "Research data supporting "[Title of the corresponding paper]" or similar.
 If you want to promote your dataset as a standalone research output, a meaningful title is recommended.

 - Description – a description of the dataset and why and how the dataset was produced.
 Providing these details you would help others to comprehend your data.
 If you want to provide full documentation of the dataset (file names, description, abstract), we recommend you to upload a readme file.
 You can use a template (DOCX 13KB) provided from UKDS and also take a look at this example (DOCX 15KB)

 - Keywords – provide keywords describing the dataset.
 They can be the same as the ones describing any publication the data set supports.

 - Research Data Type – pick the most appropriate type describing your dataset.
 A full set of definitions of research data types is available.